Low intensity Interventions (Step 2)

 - Health anxiety

 It can also be highly effective with other problems such as low self-esteem and stress where there is not a diagnosis.
 Many people we see in the service may also be suffering from the problems described above but not yet received a formal diagnosis from a health professional, so this should not stop people from accessing the service as a diagnosis is not necessary to self refer.
-Find out more about step 3 treatment (high intensity), watch the short video below (4 mins):
+To find out more about step 3 treatment (high intensity), click HERE to watch a short video.

 Computerised Cognitive Behavioural Therapy (cCBT)